 HOW TO USE SNIFFLEEASE

-- Apply directly to chest or throat and gently massage to promote a soothing experience.
+- Apply directly to the chest or throat and gently massage to promote a soothing experience.

 - Diffuse before sleep for a soothing atmosphere that promotes feelings of wellness.